rchanks/CourseraGCD/README.md

 ## Variables and Transformations
 All variables and tranformations are detailed in the CodeBook.Rmd with descriptions of each block of code.
+Please refer to the CodeBook file for description of what is being done by the R code.